KxSystems/docs-v1/docs/tutorials/install/linux.md

 The minimum installation can be improved in two important ways.
 We strongly recommend them.

 * Call kdb+ within the `rlwrap` command, which will allow you to call back and edit previous lines
-* Define `q` as a command, allowing you to invoke kdb+ without specifying the path to it
+* Define `q` as a command alias, allowing you to invoke kdb+ without specifying the path to it

 ### Install Rlwrap